 The New eXtension i-Three Corps - Examples of Their Work

-Presenter: Christine Geith, Chief Executive Officer, eXtension Foundation
+PRESENTER: Christine Geith, Chief Executive Officer, eXtension Foundation

-Session Description: Earlier this year, eXtension selected 127 people from 33 Institutions and 30 states to participate in the new i-Three Corps - an initiative where eXtension staff are finding new ways to help Extension professionals make a more visible and a more measureable local impact.
+DESCRIPTION: Earlier this year, eXtension selected 127 people from 33 Institutions and 30 states to participate in the new i-Three Corps - an initiative where eXtension staff are finding new ways to help Extension professionals make a more visible and a more measureable local impact.
 This webinar provides an overview of the program and examples of their work showing promising new practices.
 Featuring eXtension staff including the CEO, Christine Geith.